NOTE: Analysis is mixed in with the relation of

 (4-5) He clicks it away.
 (6) He gets a cloth and uses it to withdraw a white envelope from a safe.
 (7) He places it on his desk and (8-9) returns to his work briefly then stops and stares at the envelope.

 This same black dot was on the coffee cups that Tracey brought to share with Sam in the scenes of the glass box.
-The black dot was part of the logo, coming after the last of the two Zs on the cups.
-So this scene links us back to that, so the viewer will wonder if those black dots have anything to do with one another.
+The black dot was part of the coffee shop logo, coming after the last of the two Zs on the cups.
+This scene links us back to that, so the viewer will wonder if those black dots have anything to do with one another.
 Do they?
 Is it just an association with no concrete meaning?

 (1) A coroner's van drives by the Rancho Rosa suburb sign.
 (2) Cut to the scene of the explosion of the car.
 Yellow number markers dot the lawn and sidewalk.
 8, 3, 28, 4.
 What remains of the car is being transferred to a truck's flat bed.
 Several police cars are in the road.
 (3) An officer climbs a ladder to the roof of the house of the boy and his mother.
 (4) "Greg!" he calls back to another officer.
 "I found the plate!"